Thesis Funding

 Culminating Experiences

 Students presenting thesis research at academic conferences, or seeking off-campus publication venues, may request up to $1000 in additional support funds.
-This requires a separate Conference Funding Request form.
+This requires a separate Conference Funding Request form and must be pre-approved.
+Students must be enrolled in a minimum of 2.0 credits to be eligible for funding.